 BUS FROM MERIDA TO UXMAL – Uxmal from Merida is about 2-hour bus by ADO as well.

 As weird as it seems you will need to get 2 tickets, one for INAH and the other for AAFI, a total of 223 pesos, about 13 usd.
 It’s a bit expensive compared to many others but it is totally worth it.
 Besides they did an amazing job to keep it and preserve it clean and tidy.

 Light dress, comfortable shoes, better if gym shoes, mosquito repellent, water ( you can buy water inside in the entrance area but it is way too expensive compared.

 WHERE TO STAY

-If you are on a journey through Yucatan and you decide to stay in the surrounding of Uxmal, you can find a good choice of accomodations.
-I am preparing a specific article with the suggested hotel in the area. (stay tuned)
+If you are on a journey through Yucatan and you decide to stay in the surrounding of Uxmal, you can find a good choice of accommodations.
+Here you can check out my suggestions

 WHAT TO DO AROUND UXMAL

-- Uxmal is the heart of the Puuc Region which is now called “ruta puuc” where you can also visit the archeological sites of Sayil, Labna, Kabah.
+- Uxmal is the heart of the Puuc Region which is now called “Ruta Puuc” where you can also visit the archeological sites of Sayil, Labna, Kabah (see Uxmal map on top).
 I loved them all and I will talk about them soon in another post.

-- Also there are quite a bit of refreshing cenotes, very close to Uxmal, in the town of Abala’ on the way back to Merida.
+- Also, there is a cenote near Uxmal, actually more than one.
+In the town of Abala’ at a few miles from Uxmal on the way back to Merida, there are a couple of cenotes.
 More detailed info soon, as well.
-In the meantime if you need to know urgently, please shoot me an email or leave me a comment here below and I will be happy to reply.
+In the meantime, if you need to know urgently, please shoot me an email or leave me a comment here below and I will be happy to reply.